 Staying on the forefront of education takes constant innovation.
-That’s why we expose students to a variety of disciplines, from arts to sociology to the sciences.
+That’s why the University of Notre Dame exposes students to a variety of disciplines, from arts to sociology to the sciences.
 We develop not only intellect but the well-rounded character needed to solve today’s challenging problems.
 And with a culture grounded in the Catholic values of service and respect for humanity, our students learn to live life with meaning and purpose.
 While conventional wisdom has advanced the world to where it is today, it’s the conviction to shape and reshape those conventions that will continue our progress into the future.

-We believe that a rewarding education should do more than just teach—it should facilitate learning.
+We believe a rewarding education should do more than just teach—it should facilitate experiential learning.
 At Notre Dame, you’ll develop powers of discernment that allow you to discover the right questions, not just the right answers.
 You’ll benefit from powerful resources and state-of-the-art research facilities—like our research-class telescope, a Digital Visualization Theater where you can explore the edge of the observable universe on a 50-foot-wide dome, or solar filters that allow for examination of the sun.
-It is this process of intellectual engagement that will help you find your true calling in life, then apply it to the world.
+It’s this process of intellectual engagement that will help you find your true calling in life then apply it to the world.

 As a Catholic institution of research and scholarship, we believe in examining our faith, studies, and community from all angles.
 That’s why we embrace an atmosphere of diversity and inclusion that enriches all facets of the Notre Dame experience.
-Our 29 unique residence halls reflect this commitment to solidarity, showing how a diverse group of individuals can become one tight-knit community.
-Years after you leave, you’ll continue to draw upon the unique relationships and connections you’ve developed at Notre Dame.
-Whether it’s maintaining friendships with your first-year roommates or engaging in a conversation with a stranger wearing the Blue and Gold, you’ll be a Domer for the rest of your life.
+Our 31 unique residence halls reflect this commitment to solidarity, showing how a diverse group of individuals can become one tight-knit community.
+Years after you leave Notre Dame, you’ll continue to draw upon the unique relationships and connections you’ve developed here.
+Whether it’s maintaining friendships with your freshman roommates or engaging in a conversation with a stranger wearing our Blue & Gold, you’ll be a Domer for the rest of your life.

-Located 100 miles east of Chicago and just outside South Bend, Indiana, the 1,250-acre campus includes 29 residence halls, two serene lakes, several large and loud athletic arenas, two gorgeous dining halls, a multitude of classroom buildings, one beautifully gothic basilica, trees that greet each season with new colors, and, of course, our famous Golden Dome.
+Located 100 miles east of Chicago and just outside SOTH BEND, INDIANA, the 1,250-acre campus includes 30 residence halls, two serene lakes, several large athletic arenas, two gorgeous dining halls, a multitude of classroom buildings, one beautifully gothic basilica, and—of course—our famous Golden Dome.

-Type of University: Private, independent, coeducational institution; founded in 1842
+Type of School: Private, independent, coeducational institution founded in 1842

 Size of Campus: 1,250 acres

-Colleges, Programs, and Degrees: 74 bachelor’s degree programs in four colleges and one school:
+Colleges, Programs, and Degrees: 75 bachelor’s degree programs in four colleges and two schools:

 • College of Engineering